Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 We will hereafter discuss qualitatively several mechanisms through which the bag film undergoes fragmentation and form small droplets, which can be identified by inspecting typical simulation snapshots taken from our $L = 14, \, L_{\rm sig} = 13$ simulations.
-Firstly, fig.~\ref{fig:lig-breakup-snapshots} shows the non-local breakup of a stretched long ligament neighbouring two enlarging holes.
+Firstly, fig.~\ref{fig:lig-breakup-snapshots} shows the breakup of a stretched long ligament neighbouring two enlarging holes into a series of small drops.
+As the ligament is itself connected to the main drop, there is a significant size difference between the parent and child drops produced from its breakup, which is an example of \emph{non-local} breakup events (see Eq.~\eqref{for:locality} in \S\ref{subsec:frag-behaviour} for a definition of non-local breakup).
 It can be seen from fig.~\ref{fig:lig_breakup_fim_610} that significant cross-sectional diameter variations have developed on the ligament before the onset of its breakup, which can be viewed as the result of the nonlinear development of the RP instability \citep{pal2021statistics}.
-Afterwards, the ligament shrinks to form sharp tips and then breaks up on multiple sites, as shown in fig.~\ref{fig:lig_breakup_fim_620}, and forms a primary drop which continues to undergo periodic prolate-oblate shape oscillations resembling droplets formed out of breaking Rayleigh jets \citep{hu2021deformation}, as highlighted in the red boxes in Figs.~\ref{fig:lig_breakup_fim_620}-\ref{fig:lig_breakup_fim_680}.
+Afterwards, the ligament shrinks to form sharp tips and then breaks up on multiple sites, as shown in fig.~\ref{fig:lig_breakup_fim_620}, and forms a primary drop which continues to undergo periodic prolate-oblate shape oscillations resembling droplets produced by breaking Rayleigh jets \citep{hu2021deformation}, as highlighted in the red boxes in figs.~\ref{fig:lig_breakup_fim_620}-\ref{fig:lig_breakup_fim_680}.
 This is because the pinch-off of the stretching ligament induces an inner velocity field within the detaching droplet that drives it in the oblate direction (see e.g. fig.~7b in \citep{hu2021deformation}), matching the perturbation shape of the second Rayleigh mode, which then excites oscillation modulated by capillary effects.
-In the meantime, the other parts of the ligament do not pinch off to form a series of fragments at once, but first break up into several elongated structures, and then form large primary and small satellite drops via the well-known end-pinching mechanism \citep{castrejon2012breakup, pal2021statistics}, which under certain circumstances might coalesce and form a larger fragment as highlighted in the blue boxes, resembling the `immediate satellite merge' mechanism discussed by \cite{vassallo1991satellite}.
+In the meantime, the other parts of the ligament do not pinch off to form a series of fragments at once, but first break up into several elongated debris, and then split into large primary and small satellite drops via the well-known end-pinching mechanism \citep{castrejon2012breakup, pal2021statistics}, which is an example of \emph{local} breakup events as the parent (the elongated debris) and child (satellite drops) do not differ significantly in their sizes.
+Under certain circumstances, the primary and satellite drops might coalesce and form a larger fragment as highlighted in the blue boxes, resembling the `immediate satellite merge' mechanism discussed by \cite{vassallo1991satellite}.